Diamond Wedding Rings & Engagement Rings

-Colour is a critical factor.
+Colour is a critical factor for diamond wedding rings and diamond engagement rings.
 Colourless diamonds are relatively rare and a truly colourless diamond will fetch a premium price.

 Most diamonds have traces of yellow or brown due to the presence of nitrogen.